syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-With-PDF-Coordinates.md

 ## Convert PDF page coordinates to PDF Viewer's coordinates

-The user can aslo convert the PDF page coordinates to the client coordinates using the `ConvertPagePointToClientPoint` method by passing the page point and page number as input parameters.
+The user can also convert the PDF page coordinates to the client coordinates using the `ConvertPagePointToClientPoint` method by passing the page point and page number as input parameters.
 The following code sample explains converting a shape annotation's position in the page coordinates to client point.

 {% tabs %}
 {% highlight c# %}